+b.4.Class of 2009-2012

-- 4. Complete math requirements: Students in the class of 2009-2012 who fail to successfully pass the mathmatics portion of the WASL-statewide assessment or an appropriate alternative, must earn two mathematics credits or career and technical education equivalent mathematics credits after 10th grade.
+Students-must earn two mathematics credits or career and technical education equivalent mathematics credits after 10th grade.
 Credits earned must meet high school standards.
-Students in the Class of 2013 and beyond must pass the mathematics portion of the WASL statewide assessment, an alternative assessment, or an end of course examination; and - 5.
-Complete science requirements: Students in the class of 2013 and beyond must pass the science WASL statewide assessment or an appropriate alternative. - B. Students, in the Class of 2013 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.
+Students in the Class of 2013 and beyond must pass the mathematics portion of the WASL, an alternative assessment, or an end of course examination; and9/10 grade level expectations.

+- 5. Complete science requirements: Students in the class of 2013 and beyond must pass the science WASL or an appropriate alternative. - B. Students, in the Class of 2013 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.
 Algebra I, Geometry, and Algebra II; or - b.
 Integrated Mathematics I, Integrated Mathematics II, and Integrated Mathematics III; or - c.
 Any combination of (a) and (b) in progressive sequence.

-In lieu of a third credit of mathematics students may choose an alternative mathematics course, if the parent/guardian agrees that the third credit mathematics elective is supportive of the student's education and career goals.
+In lieu of a third credit of mathematics The certificate of academic achievement acknowledges students may choose an alternative mathematics course, if the parent/guardian agrees who have met a higher standard that the third credit mathematics elective is supportive of the student's education and career goals.
 Before approval of the elective third mathematics credit a meeting will be held with the student, the parent/guardian and the school staff to discuss the student's High School and Beyond Plan and the mathematics requirements for post-secondary and career choices.